 |Liquid vapourisation below the boiling point||Liquid vapourisation at the boiling point|

 From the listed differences between distillation and evaporation, we can conclude that the main difference between them lies at the boiling point.
-Evaporation occurs below the boiling point of a liquid while distillation occurs right at the boiling point.
-Both the processes depend on certain factors which may be similar but all in all, they are vastly different.
+Evaporation happens below a liquid’s boiling point when distillation happens right at the boiling point.
+Both systems are based on certain variables that may be identical, but all in all, they are very distinct.